By Leroy Van Allen, Special for CoinWeek …..

 The somewhat fuzzy image of the olive at the top of the left end of the olive branch appeared to have two parts.
 Both the C3 and C4 normal reverse have only a single olive of slightly different size and design.
 It is possible a so-called “two olive reverse” of a dual hub C4 over C3 reverse coin was copied.
 The dual hubs were used on some 1900-P, -S; 1901-P, -O, -S; 1902-P, -O, -S; 1903-O, -S; and 1904-S issues.

 Another noticeable design difference was the right end of the olive branch that had a long, curved bottom edge instead of the correct slight bend and longer than normal appearing arrow shafts near the arrowheads.

 Some of the reverse lettering had slight differences, such as thicker serifs and thinner vertical shafts.

-As expected, the U.S. Mint Engraving Department at the Philadelphia Mint prepared an excellent accurate copy of the pre-WW I Morgan dollar design without noticeable roughness, extraneous lines or surface flaws.
+As expected, the U.S. Mint Engraving Department at Philadelphia prepared an excellent accurate copy of the pre-WW I Morgan dollar design without noticeable roughness, extraneous lines, or surface flaws.
 It was likely a copy of an existing Morgan dollar coin since all prior hubs and dies were destroyed in 1910.

 The reverse was of the correct C4 type used from 1900 to 1904.
-There were slight design differences from the normal design at the right end of the olive branch, the arrow head shafts and the peripheral lettering of thicker serifs and thinner vertical bars.
-It possibly had two olives at the top of the left side of the olive branch evident on some dual hub dies of the same time period of 1900 to 1904.
+There were slight design differences from the normal design at the right end of the olive branch, the arrowhead shafts, and the peripheral lettering of thicker serifs and thinner vertical bars.
+It possibly had two olives at the top of the left side of the olive branch evident on some dual hub dies of the same period of 1900 to 1904.